ebrayce/news-next/README.md

 ### 6. Error Handling

-- Graceful handling of API errors with user-friendly error messages.
+- Graceful handling of API errors with user-friendly error messages is implemented in the loadMoreNews function within the FullCategoryNews component.
+Specifically, the catch block captures any errors during the API fetch and displays a toast notification with the error message.

 ## Technologies Used